sigoa/Merlot/README.md

 ***

-Pour yourself a tasty Linux in just an hour.
+Pour yourself a tasty Linux in just an hour (i.e. remaster a modified .ISO)

 ***

 bottle ingredients:
+ * debian packaging: Devuan distro without the System-D Init-System
  * GR-security kernel
- * TOR network traffic only
+ * TOR network traffic only (opt-out is possible)
- * JWM option and OpenBox
+ * JWM option and OpenBox window managers
- * debian packaging: Devuan without SystemD
+ * nice menu for everything, set own root password on the first sccreen